Statistical properties of worm algorithms for two dimensional frustrated Ising models: Models

 With this background, we use the previously developed DEP and myopic algorithms\cite{loopalgo} in the triangular case and the myopic algorithm in the kagome case to simulate the classical Ising model

 where $\langle R R' \rangle$ and $\langle \langle R R' \rangle \rangle$ denote nearest-neighbor and next-nearest-neighbor links of the lattice in question, and $\sigma_R = \pm 1$ are the Ising spins on sites $R$ of the triangular or kagome lattice.
-In our convention, $J_{1/2} >0$ corresponds to an antiferromagnetic coupling, while $J_{1/2} < 0$ correspond to a ferromagnetic coupling.
-We focus here on the case with $J_1>0$ and $J_2< 0$, and study the statistics of worms generated by these algorithms in the power-law three-sublattice ordered phase on both lattices.
+In our convention, $J_{1} >0$ ($J_2 > 0$) corresponds to an antiferromagnetic (ferromagnetic) coupling.
+We focus here on the case with $J_1>0$ and $J_2>0$, and study the statistics of worms generated by these algorithms in the power-law three-sublattice ordered phase on both lattices.